Kale'in it with Urban Tiller!

 A communal space is paramount for team morale as we bantered away and reflected on our journey with Interseed thus far.
 It's definitely a twist from our usual affair of ordering pizzas.

 Here's our fancy little kale pasta that we cooked and enjoyed together as a team.
+Thank you Urban Tiller Singapore for helping to create sustainable cities and communities.

 Over at the other side, Lihong, the co-host of our podcast had a swing in cooking her own delicious pasta that is amped up in volume and more than what we could possibly do.
 Maybe I chose the wrong crowd to cook with.